rackerlabs/support-how-to/content/cloud-servers/iis-sni-overview.md

 ---
 permalink: iis-sni-overview/
-audit_date:
+audit_date: '2020-03-23'
 title: 'IIS SNI Overview'
 type: article
 created_date: '2020-03-17'
 created_by: Steven Mondragon-DeVoss
-last_modified_date:
+last_modified_date: '2020-03-23'
-last_modified_by:
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-*This article is applicable to the following Windows Server versions: 2012, 2012 R2, 2016, 2019*
+*This article applies to the following Windows&reg; Server versions: 2012, 2012 R2, 2016, 2019*

 Server Name Identification (SNI) is an extension of the Secure Socket Layer (SSL) and Transport Layer Security (TLS) protocol that enables you to host multiple SSL certificates on a single unique Internet Protocol (IP) address.
-This article provides an overview on using Server Name Indication (SNI) within IIS on a Windows server.
+This article provides an overview of using Server Name Indication (SNI) within IIS on a Windows server.

-## Prerequisites
+### Prerequisites

 Your server must meet the following requirements to use SNI: